mulesoft-catalyst/runtime-fabric-status-utility/README.md

 ## Utility Details
 This utility is a MuleSoft API with an end-point to retrieve the status of all the fabrics, and respond with details of the fabrics in inactive state.
 The response can be one of the following.
 * Success Response - No Fabrics configured
-* Success Response - No Fabrics are in Inactive State
+* Success Response - All Fabrics are in Active State
-* Error Response - Some Fabrics are in Inactive State with Response code as 503
+* Error Response - Some Fabrics are in Inactive State(disconnected/degraded) with Response code as 503

 ## Requirements
 * Mule Runtime 4.2.2 or above